coala/coala/docs/Developers/Review.rst

     .. note::

-        Only one acknowledgment is needed per commit i.e ``ack commit_SHA``.
+        Only one acknowledgement is needed per commit i.e ``ack commit_SHA``.

 4. If the commits are not linearly mergeable into master, rebase and go to step one.
 5. All commits are acknowledged and fit linearly onto master.
-All continuous integration services (as described below) pass.
+All continuous-integration services (as described below) pass.
 A maintainer may leave the ``@gitmate-bot ff`` command to get the PR merged automatically.

 Automated Review Process